Dholewal

 Dholewal is a small village in the Fatehgarh Sahib district in the Indian State of Punjab, with a population of 1,098.
 The nearest town is Kheri Naudh Singh, 1 km east to the village.
 Dholewal falls under the Jurisdiction of the Khamanon City Tehsil, home to the Senior Superintendent of Police and Magistrate of the area.
 The largest city near the village is Khanna, approximately 10 km west to the village.

 History

 The history of Dholewal can be traced back to the 1890s.
 Most village residents migrated from other parts of Punjab.
 Those with the surname Maan, which is more than 20 families, are thought to have originated from a village named Dhanola.
-Fifteen Maangat families migrated from Chandran, seventeen Kharaud families migrated from Sakhrali, and twenty families of Kanda migrated from Moga.
-The richest families of this region are the Maan and the Kharaud families.
+Fifteen Maangat families migrated from Chandran, seventeen Kharoud families migrated from Sakhrali, and twenty families of Kanda migrated from Moga.
+The richest families of this region are the Maan and the Kharoud families.
+They have a good character and are hospitable to everyone.
 They make up the biggest landowners.
 The village comes under the Fatehgarh Sahib District.
 Many residents have left the village for economic reasons.
 The majority of them have moved to large cities for better income and a higher standard of living.